Convivencia: Historical context

-Islamic rule in the Iberian Peninsula began in the early 700s, when Arab armies took control and named the region Al-Andalus.
+Islamic rule in the Iberian Peninsula began in the early 700s, when Arab armies invaded and named the region Al-Andalus.
 For a time, it was united under the Caliphate of Cordoba, but after the death of its ruler Al-Hakam II in 976, the Caliphate began to break apart into several smaller Muslim states.
 In the 11th and 12th centuries, two North African Muslim groups-the Almoravids and later the Almohads-briefly reunited parts of Al-Andalus.
 However, during this same period, Christian Kingdom in the north began pushing south, gradually reclaiming land in what is known as the Reconquista.
 By the 1200s, Muslim rule was reduced to just the Emirate of Granada, in the south governed by the Nasrid dynasty, which lasted until 1492.

 End of the Convivencia

 The Almohad Muslim dynasty forced Christians and Jews to convert, and forced Muslims into their interpretation of the faith.
 Among those who chose exile rather than conversion or death was the Jewish philosopher Maimonides.

 While the Reconquista was ongoing, Muslims and Jews who came under Christian control were allowed to practise their religion to some degree.
 This ended in the late 15th century with the fall of Granada in 1492.
 Even before this event, the Spanish Inquisition had been established in 1478.
 In 1492, with the Alhambra decree, those Jews who had not converted to Catholicism were expelled.
 Many Jews settled in Portugal, where they were expelled in 1497.

 Following a failed revolt in Granada in 1499, the Muslims in Granada and in the Crown of Castile were forced to convert, face death, or be expelled.
 This happened as the treaty assuring religious freedom at the time of Granada's surrender in 1492 was seen as voided by the rebellion.
 Between 1500 and 1502 all remaining Muslims of Granada and Castile were converted.
 In 1525, Muslims in Aragon were similarly forced to convert.
 The Muslim communities who converted became known as Moriscos.
 Still they were suspected by the old Christians of being crypto-Muslims and so between 1609 and 1614 their entire population of 300,000 was forcibly expelled.
 All these expulsions and conversions resulted in Catholic Christianity becoming the sole sanctioned religion in the Iberian Peninsula.

 As Anna Akasoy has summarized in a review article, Menocal "argues that the narrow-minded forces that brought about its end were external", both from the North African Muslim Almoravids and Almohads, and Christian northerners.